Dwight-Studio/JArmEmu/README.md

 Currently, known limitations or differences with the real architecture:
 - Carry flag update for ASR may be inaccurate (no counter example found yet)
 - SWI instruction is not implemented
+- Shift doesn't perform flag update when used in MOV instruction

 ## Licence
 This project was created by Kévin "FoxYinx" TOLLEMER and Alexandre "Deleranax" LECONTE, students at INSA Rennes (independent